Calf skin Shoe care

 MSH | Patina shoes are made of calf leather which is durable, supple and perfect for patina work.
 Your shoes are unique, elegant, artistic and they also need special treatment.

 Here's a step-by-step tutorial about how to maintain them in the best condition for years to come.

 Brush the shoes to remove

 Dust & Dirt

 Immediately after wearing your shoes put your shoe trees on and use a Horse hair brush to remove any dust or dirt from the uppers.
-Use a smaller brush to clean the welt, this part of the shoe has a tendency to get more dust because it is often forgotten.
+Shoe trees are mandatory when you own a quality pair of shoes, not only do they keep the original shape of the shoe but they also absorb the humidity inside and this avoids any bad odor in the long term.
+Use a smaller brush to clean the welt, this part of the shoe has a tendency to get more dust because it is often neglected.
 Do not ever wear the same pair of shoes the following day, the leather needs to rest on the shoe trees to return to its original shape and this takes time.
 You need at least 2 or 3 pairs in constant rotation, this will elongate their life and will keep them like new every time you wear them.

 Nourish the leather

 If your shoes are brand new, there's no need to use creams, you can skip to step 3.
 If your shoes have already been worn a few times, you can use a pigmented cream to nourish the leather and maintain your shoe color.
 If you have a heavy used pair of shoes you need to use leather conditioner and cream.
 This is to avoid the leather from cracking in the future and to keep its original color.

 Wax & Polish